The Kilimanjaro Guide

 The airport is about 45 minutes by taxi from Moshi, depending on where exactly you’re staying.
 Taxis have a set price of $50 from the airport which can be a little steep if you’re traveling solo like I was.
 You can also try to arrange a shuttle with your hotel beforehand which might save you some money but it will most likely still be expensive.

 An alternative to get into town is to take the bus.
-Precision Air operates a shuttle bus to Moshi (or Arusha) for about 10,000 TSH ($XXUSD).
-Passengers of other airlines can sometimes take the shuttle but only if
+Precision Air operates a shuttle bus to Moshi (or Arusha) for about 10,000 TSH ($5USD).
+Passengers of other airlines can sometimes take the shuttle if a Precision Air flight has arrived at around the same time and there is room on the bus.

 Because you must go with a tour company, I chose to go with G Adventures.
 (In all honesty I would have gone with a tour company whether or not it was mandated by the country, but in case you’re thinking of making the trek alone, it’s not possible to even enter the National Park without a certified guide.)